ghosind/Jekyll-Paper-Github/README.md

 ## Supported Languages

-Jekyll Paper for Github has supported the following languages.
+Jekyll Paper for Github has supported the following languages, please set language in `language` section of `_config.yml` file (default `language: en`).
 I'm anticipating you to help me improve the quality of translations and add more languages.
 The languages list by alphabets of its language code.

 - English
 - Deutsche (German)